-If the President or designee determines, in his or her sole discretion that the written appeal fails to meet the Standard for Appeal (noted above), he or she will inform the student in writing.
+If the President or designee determines, in the President or designee's sole discretion that the written appeal fails to meet the Standard for Appeal (noted above), the President or designee will inform the student in writing.
 If the written appeal submission fails to meet the Standard for Appeal, the matter is concluded and no further action will be taken.